-The defendant is charged [in Count ______] with murder.
+The defendant is charged [in Count ] with murder [in violation

 The defendant acted with implied malice if: